 “Connor’s mom has been working with us to print merch for nonprofits for the last 10 years, so we were excited to work with them,” Brian said.
 “She reached out that night Connor went viral and said they wanted to produce shirts to benefit Rochester nonprofit Primetime 585.”

 Primetime 585 is a community-focused organization that uses sports as an outreach tool.
-The 501c3 organization runs free summer basketball camps for children in the greater Rochester area and helps support families in need with other efforts like food drives and holiday gift drives.
-With Connor’s Big Cozy merch store, he’s donating $5 of every sale to Primetime 585.
-The shop features two different T-shirts and a sweatshirt with his jersey number on the back of all the garments.
+The 501c3 organization runs free summer basketball camps for children in the greater Rochester area.
+And, it helps support families in need with other efforts like food drives and holiday gift drives.
+With Connor’s Big Cozy merch store, he donated $5 of every sale to Primetime 585.
+The shop featured two different T-shirts and a sweatshirt with his jersey number on the back of all the garments.

 “The players I had the opportunity to play with and the coaches that mentored me made me both a better basketball player and a better person,” Connor said on his store page.
 “I didn’t take these opportunities for granted and know that not every player in the Rochester area has the same opportunities that I did.”

-Connor’s online store uses the InkSoft Stores platform to sell his three custom garments, and Crazy Dog T-Shirts prints the orders for the star athlete.
+Connor’s online store used the InkSoft Stores platform to sell his three custom garments, and Crazy Dog T-Shirts printed the orders for the star athlete.
 Thanks to the online buzz about Connor’s basketball court feats, Brian says the store saw some substantial traffic in just the first few days of opening.